kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 ## Ingress Admission Webhooks

-With nginx-ingress-controller version 0.25+, the nginx ingress controller pod exposes an endpoint that will integrate with the `validatingwebhookconfiguration` Kubernetes feature to prevent bad ingress from being added to the cluster.
+With ingress-nginx-controller version 0.25+, the nginx ingress controller pod exposes an endpoint that will integrate with the `validatingwebhookconfiguration` Kubernetes feature to prevent bad ingress from being added to the cluster.

-With nginx-ingress-controller in 0.25.* work only with kubernetes 1.14+, 0.26 fix [this issue](https://github.com/kubernetes/ingress-nginx/pull/4521)
+With ingress-nginx-controller in 0.25.* work only with kubernetes 1.14+, 0.26 fix [this issue](https://github.com/kubernetes/ingress-nginx/pull/4521)

 ## Helm error when upgrading: spec.clusterIP: Invalid value: ""